RediSearch/RediSearch/docs/Vectors.md

     Algorithm attributes for the creation of the vector index.
 Every algorithm has its own mandatory and optional attributes.

-## Specific attributse per algorithm
+## Specific creation attributse per algorithm

 ### FLAT